 Nev Davies underwent his basic medical training at St. Mary’s Hospital Medical School, London and qualified in 2000.

-After completing Basic Surgical Training in London he moved to Oxford and spent six years on the Oxford Orthopaedic Specialist Registrar training programme where he developed an interest in adult knee surgery and children’s orthopaedics.
-In 2009 he undertook a fellowship in Sydney, working at the Children’s Hospital Westmead, under the wing of Assistant Professor David Little, specialising in children’s orthopaedics.
+After completing basic surgical Training in London he moved to Oxford and spent six years on the Oxford Orthopaedic Specialist Registrar training programme where he developed an interest in adult knee surgery and children’s orthopaedics.
+In 2009 he undertook a fellowship in Sydney, working at the Children’s Hospital Westmead, specialising in children’s orthopaedics.

 Nev was made a substantive NHS consultant at the Royal Berkshire Hospital in November 2011.
-He has been involved in teaching and research throughout his career and has presented at international meetings and published work in peer reviewed journals.
-He has also written two books on orthopaedics both published by Oxford University Press, which was written based on his own famous revision slides for FRCS (Tr&Orth.) exam.
+He has been involved in teaching and research throughout his career, and is currently the Orthopaedic Tutor.
+He edited the successful Oxford FRCS (Tr&Orth.)
+VIVA Book published by Oxford University Press, which was written based on his own famous revision slides for FRCS (Tr&Orth.) exam.